Lynsi Snyder: Residence

 In August 2012, Snyder reportedly purchased a 7-bedroom, 16-bathroom mansion with 16,600 sqft of interior space in Bradbury, California, from Texas Rangers third baseman Adrián Beltré for a sum in excess of US$17 million.
 She moved from the home in 2020 and sold it in 2021.

-Snyder has stated that she works primarily out of the Baldwin Park office, home of In-N-Out University and formerly company headquarters, rather than the Irvine corporate headquarters because it is closer to her home.
+Snyder still works primarily out of the Baldwin Park office, home of In-N-Out University and formerly company headquarters, rather than the Irvine corporate headquarters because it is closer to her main residence.

+In 2007, Snyder purchased her grandmother Esther's longtime Glendora home, which author Stacy Perman described as "a ranch house shaded by oak trees and fronted by a white fence."
+According to Perman, though Snyder has never lived in the house, there was "speculation that [Lynsi] might convert it into a church."
+As of December 2023, Snyder still owned the property.

-Privacy and Kidnapping Attempts
+Privacy and kidnapping attempts

 Snyder had a long-time penchant for declining nearly all interview requests and rarely appearing at public events.
 However, in recent years she has become more open to the media, participating in profiles with the Orange County Register, Orange Coast, CBS News, Forbes, Decision Magazine, and Focus on the Family.
 She regularly attends In-N-Out functions, including store openings, company picnics and leadership training events.

 In her January 2014 interview with Orange Coast, Snyder said that she has been the target of at least two kidnapping attempts.
-In the wake of these attempts, she has deliberately kept herself out of the public eye for the safety of her family, she said.
-The first purported kidnapping attempt occurred when she was still a high school student in Shingletown; the second took place when she was 21 years old in Baldwin Park, near the local In-N-Out distribution center.
+In the wake of these attempts, she deliberately kept herself out of the public eye for the safety of her family, she said.
+The first kidnapping attempt occurred when she was still a high school student in Shingletown; the second took place when she was 21 years old in Baldwin Park, near the local In-N-Out distribution center.